Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Knapsacks with Resource Augmentation

 In similar time, we can store~$y$ and~$z$, the obtained solutions to the configuration LP.
-Let~$y'$ and~$z'$ be the variables obtained by (possibly) rounding down~$y$ and~$z$ and let~$y''$ and~$z''$ be the variables assigned to the resource augmentation by \cref{lem:hg:roundingConfigLP}.
-Clearly, obtaining these variables is dominated by solving the LP relaxation of the configuration ILP. \end{proof}
+Let~$\bar y$ and~$\bar z$ be the variables obtained by (possibly) rounding down~$y$ and~$z$ and let~$\tilde y$ and~$\tilde z$ be the variables corresponding to the resource augmentation as in \cref{lem:hg:roundingConfigLP}.
+The time needed to obtain these variables is dominated by solving the LP relaxation~of~the~configuration~ILP. \end{proof}